From Information to Discourse Architecture

 Linking of topics representing both addressable and non-addressable subjects is also possible in a topic map.
 This may, for instance, be the case in a topic maps-based bookmarking service where web users can collectively store bookmarks and links.
 Users and bookmarks would constitute non-addressable subjects, while the actual web content items being referred to would be addressable ones.

-Generally, topic maps used for information architecture may be visualized in the following way:
+Generally, topic maps used for information architecture may be visualized in the following way (fig. 1):

-As the diagram shows, an information architecture based on topic maps may be said to have (at least) two layers: a knowledge layer representing the objects in the domain being described and a content layer holding information about these objects.
+As Fig. 1 shows, an information architecture based on topic maps may be said to have (at least) two layers: a knowledge layer representing the objects in the domain being described and a content layer holding information about these objects.
 A third layer, an identity layer, may also be recognized as a separate component if the topic map contains references to subject indicators.

 Topic Maps as Exposition Space